 Recalling my earlier experience, it was quite a different story.
 When I began my career, a person had to have at least ten years of experience in various types of companies and projects of different sizes to be recognized as a senior.
 It's no longer relevant, but when looking for seniors, we still search for people with extensive experience.

 Q: How did you choose a remote cooperation destination?
-How did you find Grid Dynamics?
+How did you discover Grid Dynamics?

 I get a lot of emails from various companies that offer outsourcing services and I've contacted about four or five of them.
 Then, I did my homework – checked the referrals from Grid Dynamics clients and also a couple of other companies.
 Finally, I picked two of them – Grid Dynamics and another one.